Music and laughter enlivens Writers in the Round in Lake City

-LAKE CITY, S.C. – Hundreds gathered in Lake City’s historical Bean Market on Thursday for a night of music and entertainment, compliments of Nashville, and to raise money for the local Boys and Girls Club.
+LAKE CITY, S.C. – Hundreds gathered Thursday at Lake City’s historical Bean Market for a night of music and entertainment, compliments of Nashville, and to raise money for the local Boys & Girls Club.

-A fundraiser for the Lake City Boys and Girls Club, the 6th Writers in the Round featured Frank Rogers, Monty Criswell, Derek George, and Justin Adams.
+A fundraiser for the Lake City Boys & Girls Club, the sixth Writers in the Round featured Frank Rogers, Monty Criswell, Derek George and Justin Adams.

-Tony Taylor, Lake City Boys and Girls Club director, said this is the third event he has attended since becoming director and the event has in part helped him become a fan of country music.
+Tony Taylor, the Lake City Boys & Girls Club director, said this is the third event he has attended since becoming director, and the event has in part helped him become a fan of country music.

 “I want people to know how great this event is,” Taylor said.